1. Know your strengths and weaknesses

 3. The best sales personality is not what you think

-When most people think about the typical salesman persona, you automatically picture some gregarious, overbearing individual trying to scam you into buying something you don’t really need.
+When most people think about the typical salesman persona, they automatically picture some gregarious, overbearing individual trying to scam them into buying something they don’t really need.
 This isn’t the best sales personality, though.
 According to some of the most current research, salespeople who fall in the middle of the spectrum on extraversion are the most successful.

 4. Be willing to look in unusual places

 When we say unusual, we’re not talking about dive bars or talking to strangers on the street.
 But we are talking about expanding your field of vision – try something you haven’t tried before when looking for new hires.
 Put your job specifications out there on sites like LinkedIn, Facebook, or even Craigslist.
 Talk to your younger agents to see where they might find someone to refer.
 As the age of technology and social media continues to grow, you will find yourself left in the dust if you’re not willing to try a new approach every now and again.